Mistakes and a sputtering offense make Navy no match for No. 10 Notre Dame

 “It sucks losing.
 If you’re a competitor, it’s not something you want to do very often.
 But we’ve just got to keep pushing forward.”

 Navy was outgained 279 yards to 56 in the first half and only strung together one drive that wasn’t a three-and-out.
 The Midshipmen used all three timeouts during their second drive of the game, converting two fourth downs.
 Unforced errors, again, were the issue.
-Navy had first-and-10 at the Notre Dame 14-yard line, but took back-to-back sacks for a total of minus-15 yards before a false start moved them back another five yards.
+Navy had first and 10 at the Notre Dame 14-yard line, but took back-to-back sacks for a total of minus-15 yards before a false start moved them back another five yards.
 The Mids settled for a 49-yard field goal to take a 3-0 lead with 3:03 left in the first half.

 Lavatai took a big hit and suffered a neck injury late in the second quarter and never returned, leaving Xavier Arline to run the show for the second half.
 The Arline-led Midshipmen moved to the Notre Dame 4-yard line on the first possession of the third quarter but settled for a 21-yard field goal for its final points of the game.